 Next stop, pack your bag with all the essentials—a stain stick, makeup, and of course, a copy of your resume (and portfolio if needed).

-For even more ideas of things you should pack, this list of nine just-in-case items can help you out.
+For even more ideas of what you should pack, this list of things everyone should bring to an interview can help you out.

 3. Figure Out Where You’re Going and How You’re Getting There